 …the following evening I was sipping a gin and tonic, and then there was a ‘tap..tap…tap’.
 We pulled the curtain aside, and there was the now-familiar sight of the up-lit neighbour.
 “I heard your good news…” he grinned, brandishing a trifle bowl.
 “So my wife made you a celebratory pudding”.
 Thus cemented a life-long love for Denmark and all (few, though there may be) Danes - in particular the wonderful neighbours.

 The following day, our friend’s wife explained that the red jelly and blue violet petals were strategically placed against the white whipped cream backdrop to symbolise the red, white and blue of the Union Jack.
-It really was the kindest gesture.
-And the most delicious pudding.
+It really was the most extraordinarily kind gesture.
+And the most extraordinarily delicious pudding.
 I asked for the recipe, but was only given a verbal explanation…and fear that quite a lot got lost in translation.

 The pudding was a layer of poached apples, and dark breadcrumbs.
 The dark breadcrumbs were - I think - coated with melted butter and sugar and then cooked.
 Brown sugar, I imagine.
 I tried to recreate it tonight, but only realised (once I returned from Tescos) that I was out of brown sugar, so I tried a butter and black treacle combination instead.